How to grow your own healthy seasonal fruit and vegetables

-Author and food editor, Rachel de Thample explains the importance of eating local produce and shares her seasonal superfoods and their health benefits
+Author and food editor, Rachel de Thample, explains the importance of eating seasonal produce and shares her seasonal superfoods and their health benefits

-Why it's important to buy fresh and local
+Why is it important to buy fresh and local produce?

-''When food is local and seasonal you’re getting it at its nutritional and flavourful best.''
-Explains Rachel, ''The food hasn’t travelled for days or months in the back of lorries or sat in dusty warehouses so it’s fresh, perky and full of goodness.
+''When food is local and seasonal you’re getting it at its nutritional and flavourful best,'' explains author and food editor Rachel de Thample.
+"The food hasn’t travelled for days or months in the back of lorries or sat in dusty warehouses so it’s fresh, perky and full of goodness.

-Whether you grow your own fruit and veg, or want to make the most of delicious, seasonal produce in the supermarket, read Rachel's monthly picks and the health benefits they can deliver...
+Whether you grow your own or want to make the most of delicious, seasonal produce in your local farm shop or supermarket, read Rachel's monthly picks and the health benefits they deliver.

 Healthy seasonal calendar

 "I always sow a window box of peas in the autumn and when I return from my Christmas holidays, I have a lush mound of green to feast on.
 Pea shoots are wonderful as a fresh garnish to a hearty winter soup.
 Or you can swirl them into a warm risotto-like porridge of quinoa with lots of wintry lemon and little crumbs of feta scattered on top.
 Rich in vitamins and minerals including vitamins C, A and K these little shoots will add a nutritional boost at a time of the year when you most need it!"
 Read more about the health benefits of peas.

 Put them to use in our pea & broad bean shakshuka.

 Check out what else is in season in January.